supendi/validant/README.md

 };

 // validate
-const validationResult = saferval.validate(account, validationRule);
+const validationResult = validant.validate(account, validationRule);

 // The validationResult above is equivalent to the following: const expected = {